Did you catch

-Did you catch Mugged!
-Facing Life at Leavenworth at the National Archives at Kansas City this summer?
+at the Mugged!
+Facing Life at Leavenworth National Archives at Kansas City this summer?

 Located twenty-five miles north of Kansas City, the United States Penitentiary at Leavenworth opened its doors in 1895 as the nation’s first Federal penitentiary.
 Since it was a Federal prison, the National Archives at Kansas City has many of its records.

 The prison is still in use today.
 While mustaches may not be in fashion for modern inmates, a hundred years ago there plenty of hats, facial hair, and startled expressions.
 Among the many featured mug shots of prisoners are many fine examples of facial hair: the three below feature mustaches.